anatomiesofintelligence/anatomiesofintelligence.github.io/narrative/umanesimo-artificiale.md

 * Welcome to the Anatomies of Intelligence waiting room.
 You will be soon taken on a an anatomic journey.

 * Feel the distance and proximity between you and other bodies in this room.
-Proximal in anatomy is the nearest organ to another one, like your cornea in your left eye.
+Proximal in anatomy is the nearest organ to another one.
 Inter- (from Latin inter, meaning 'between'): between two other structures, such as the intercostal muscles running between the ribs.
 The location of anatomical structures, like a mapping exercise, can be described with relation to different anatomical landmarks.
 Here the relationship is based on euclidean distancing: measuring the distance between each entry;